Bamboo ceiling: Intersectionality

-In an article by Peggy Li, this topic is addressed as she presents an argument stating that neither of the movement to break down the barriers of the glass or bamboo ceiling works in favor of Asian American women because of these intersecting identities.
-This ignoring of the female identity is seen in problems such as the sex trafficking of women that plagues the Asian community being pushed to the side in order to focus on issues that impact males such as leadership roles and male dominated fields (business or politics).
+In an article by Peggy Li, this topic is addressed as she presents an argument stating that neither of the movements to break down the barriers of the glass or bamboo ceiling works in favor of Asian American women because of these intersecting identities.
+This unspoken patriarchal hierarchy leads to the exclusion of AAPI im/migrant sex workers within Asian communities.
+The classism and misogyny in Asian communities are being pushed to the side in order to focus on issues that impact cis men in leadership roles and cis men-dominated fields (business or politics).
 Li continues by attributing this lack of intersectionality to the leadership of the movements.
 According to Li, in the fight to break the bamboo ceiling, men are making a majority, if not all, the decisions.

 Highly disproportionate representation in education, medical, tech and research science fields

 Asians are disproportionally represented in highly paid jobs such as education, medical and tech fields.
 While Asians only account for 5.6% of the US population, they hold a little less than 19% of management positions in the Silicon Valley tech industry.
-However, Asians make up more than 50.1% percent of the Silicon Valley tech industry as a whole.
+However, Asians make up more than 50.1% percent of the Silicon Valley tech industry workforce as a whole.
 This means that while they may be overrepresented in management positions compared to their prevalence in the US population, they are still less likely to advance from a lower position.